Transforming autoinflammatory disease treatment

 Promakhos Therapeutics aims to do just this.
-Founded in the spring of 2021 and based in Allston, Massachusetts, we develop curative therapies that restore the function of the immune system, allowing the body to control inflammation and heal.
+Founded in the spring of 2021 and based in Boston, Massachusetts, we develop transformative therapies that restore the function of the immune system, allowing the body to control inflammation and heal.

 Meet the team